calcut/dwt-optical/README.md

       - The Libusb "Filter Wizard" tool may need to be re-run
    - Stage not detected / responding
       - try powering the stage controller off and on
+   - GUI hangs or has unexpected behaviour
+      - This could be caused by e.g. removing or editing data, setup or index files manually while it is open
+      - Close and reopen the GUI

 ## Installation